michelfernandez/cove/site/content/english/lawyer.md

 {{% heading %}}
 # Electronic signature for lawyers
-With Skribble you sign without USB stick or card reader with the hightest e-signing standard (QES).
+With Skribble you sign without USB stick or card reader with the highest e-signing standard (QES).
 {{% /heading %}}
 {{< picture vertical-lawyer-main 560 "man handle different document processes" >}}
 {{< /content >}}